Maryland police: 73-year-old killed neighbor with a brick

 BLADENSBURG, Md.
-(AP) - Authorities in Maryland say a 73-year-woman is accused of bludgeoning her 82-year-old neighbor to death with a brick.
+(AP) - Authorities in Maryland say a 73-year-old woman is accused of bludgeoning her 82-year-old neighbor to death with a brick.

 News outlets report officers were dispatched to a Bladensburg apartment building Sunday morning for a welfare check and found Pak suffering from upper body trauma in a back garden.